jeromeetienne/learningthreejs.com/source/_posts/2015-07-17-learningthree-dot-js-news-number-9-stay-tuned-with-creative-3d-demos.markdown

 ### Christmas experiments
 ![christmas_experiment](/data/2015-07-17-learningthree-dot-js-news-number-9-stay-tuned-with-creative-3d-demos/screenshots/christmas_experiment.jpg)

 [Christmas Experiments](http://christmasexperiments.com/experiments/7) is an advent calendar which features digital artists from the creative coding community and their web experiments each day leading up until Christmas.
 Some of the artists include [Michael Anthony](https://twitter.com/michaeltheory), [Damien Mortini](https://twitter.com/dmmn_), [Matt DesLauriers](https://twitter.com/mattdesl) and [Eiji Muroichi](https://twitter.com/muroicci).
-There are so much more experiments and artists you can  choose from.
-The experience is magical, wonderful and it will make you jolly with Christmas spirit.
+There many experiments and artists you can choose from.
+Each experience is magical, wonderful and it will make you jolly with Christmas spirit.

 ### My shards
 ![my_shards](/data/2015-07-17-learningthree-dot-js-news-number-9-stay-tuned-with-creative-3d-demos/screenshots/my_shards.jpg)

 [My shards](http://myshards.com/?utm_content=buffer42e96&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer) is an abstract experience developed by internet artist [Ezra Miller](http://ezramiller.biz/).
 It is diverse, divergent and very creative.
-Every time you click you will get a new texture on the screen.
-The change in colour and design is amazing.
+Every time you click on it you will get a new texture on the screen.
+The change in color and design are awesome.

 ### Bruno Quintela's profile
 ![bruno_quintela-portfolio](/data/2015-07-17-learningthree-dot-js-news-number-9-stay-tuned-with-creative-3d-demos/screenshots/bruno_quintela_portfolio.jpg)

 This is the impressive [portfolio](http://brunoquintela.com/) of [Bruno Quintela](https://twitter.com/bruno_quintela).
-You can take a tour around his website and see the wonderful forms contribute to the digital adventure.
+You can take a tour around his website and see the wonderful forms that contribute to the digital adventure.
 The WebGL aesthetics is amazing.
 It is polished and beautifully presented.
 A true masterpiece.

 ### Stuff in Space
 ![stuff_in_space](/data/2015-07-17-learningthree-dot-js-news-number-9-stay-tuned-with-creative-3d-demos/screenshots/stuff_in_space.jpg)